2020 AIA Connecticut Design Merit Award

 Context and Background

-Currently located on Orchard Street in New Haven, the Strong School was originally opened in 1808 and has been relocated multiple times within in the City of New Haven.
-With a vision “to empower 21st Century learners by giving them the communication, academic, and social skills necessary to succeed in a technologically advancing world,” this PreK-4 lab school will be relocated in 2019 to a new site on the campus of Southern Connecticut State University.
-From this location, the School and the University will deepen their collaboration and provide a dynamic project-based educational experience for students and valuable opportunities for students and faculty of SCSU’s School of Education.
+Originally located on Orchard Street in New Haven, the Strong School was opened in 1808 and has been relocated multiple times within in the City of New Haven.
+With a vision “to empower 21st Century learners by giving them the communication, academic, and social skills necessary to succeed in a technologically advancing world,” this PreK-4 lab school was relocated in 2019 to a new site on the campus of Southern Connecticut State University (SCSU).
+From this location, the School and the University have been able to deepen their collaboration and provide a dynamic project-based educational experience for students and valuable opportunities for students and faculty of SCSU’s School of Education.

 In June of 2018 the school was renamed the Barack H. Obama Magnet University School.

-For the Obama School project, JCJ and Pickard Chilton used NHPS’s design guidelines and worked with Gilbane as Program Manager and a School-Based Building Advisory Committee (SBBAC), which included school staff, parents, community members and the area alderpeople.
-Utilizing New Haven’s standard for construction’s outline program requirements, guidelines relate to New Haven's design requirements the team began the process of becoming informed about the District’s expectations and learning more about the School’s unique mission and program.
+For the Obama School project, JCJ and Pickard Chilton used New Haven Public School’s (NHPS) design guidelines and worked with Gilbane as Program Manager and a School-Based Building Advisory Committee (SBBAC), which included school staff, parents, community members and the area alder people.
+Utilizing New Haven’s standard for construction’s outline program requirements, guidelines relate to New Haven's design requirements the team began the process of becoming informed about the District’s expectations and learned more about the School’s unique mission and program.

 The City of New Haven, Barack H. Obama School and Southern Connecticut State University collaborate on the delivery of education to a unique population of students.
 This 21st century communication lab school utilizes a project-based approach in delivering of a global studies, language, and STEM curriculum while also supporting SCSU students in gaining pre-service teaching experience.